Health Insurance for International Students

 Going abroad for higher studies is becoming more and more popular.
 Sure, the Coronavirus may have temporarily stopped many students from visiting and attending their dream college.
 But this is not permanent.
 Many students are waiting for travel restrictions to lift so they can reach their dorm rooms as soon as they can.
 Others are counting the days to their visa interviews.

 However, no matter whether you are just planning to study abroad or have already been selected, there is one thing you have to consider and that is your health insurance.
 When people plan about going abroad for their studies, they think about rent, plane tickets, tuition fees, socializing etc. However, an important aspect to consider is researching well for your health insurance.
 Finding a policy is a lot like finding the perfect university for you.
 You must consider the returns and the risks too.
+There are many student health insurance India out there that you need to compare and find the best medical cover for yourself.

 Would I be even able to afford it at all?
 Think about it like this; a degree from a very good university can be heavy on your pockets.
 However, this degree can help you a lot too.
 It can perhaps help you to stay back in a foreign country and get a local residence permit.
 It can help you live a problem-free life too.
 Similarly, a good policy may not always come cheap.
 Here are some things you probably didn’t know about health insurance.